Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Conclusions

 \section{Conclusions}

-This paper introduces \SPL{}, a sample sieve that is guaranteed to be robust to general instance-dependent label noise and sieve out corrupted samples, but without using explicit knowledge of the noise rates of labels.
-The analysis of \SPL{} made the assumption that the Bayes optimal labels are the same as clean labels.
-Future directions of this work include extensions to more general cases where the Bayes optimal labels may be different from clean labels.
-We are also interested in exploring different possible designs of robust training with sieved samples.
+This paper introduces \SPL{}, a sample sieve that is guaranteed to be robust to general instance-dependent label noise and sieve out corrupted examples, but without using explicit knowledge of the noise rates of labels.
+The analysis of \SPL{} assumed that the Bayes optimal labels are the same as clean labels.
+Future directions of this work include extensions to more general cases where the Bayes optimal labels may differ from clean labels.
+We are also interested in exploring different possible designs of robust training with sieved examples.

+\paragraph{Acknowledgement} This work is partially supported by the National Science Foundation (NSF) under grant IIS-2007951 and the Office of Naval Research under grant N00014-20-1-22.